eltonlazzarin/gobarber/README.md

 ### :memo: License

 This project is under the MIT license.
+See the [LICENSE](https://github.com/eltonlazzarin/gobarber/blob/master/LICENSE) for more information.

 ---